Before

 Colrows unified platform

-One environment from raw data to front-line action
+One environment, raw data to front-line action

 Single source of truth